Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Generalization and the Cahn--Hilliard equation on evolving surfaces

-Then we combine the stability and consistency results as in Section \ref{section:MainProof}, to get the following optimal-order convergence result.
+We combine the stability result, Proposition~\ref{prop:Surfstability}, and the consistency results, Proposition~\ref{prop:Surf consistency}, as in Section \ref{section:MainProof}, to get the following optimal-order convergence result.

 \begin{thm} Let $1\leq q \leq 5$ and $(u,w)$ be a sufficiently smooth solution (see \eqref{eq:SurfregularityAss}) of the Cahn--Hilliard equation on an evolving surface \eqref{eq:CHevolSurf}, with the nonlinear potential satisfying \eqref{eq:SurfRegAssPot}.
-Let $\Ga(t)$ be a $C^3$-surface, then there exists $h_0>0$ such that for all $h\leq h_0$ and $\tau >0$, satisfying the mild step size restriction $\tau^q\leq C_0 h^2$ (where $C_0>0$ can be chosen arbitrarily), the error between the solution $(u,w)$ and the fully discrete solution $(u_h^n,w_h^n)$ of \eqref{eq:SurfNumScheme}, using linear bulk--surface finite element discretizations and linearly implicit backward difference time discretization of order $q=1,\dots,5$, satisfies the optimal-order error estimates, for $q\tau \leq t_n:=n\tau \leq T$,
+Let $\Ga(t)$ be a $C^3$-surface, then there exists $h_0>0$ such that for all $h\leq h_0$ and $\tau >0$, satisfying the mild CFL condition $\tau^q\leq C_0 h^2$ (where $C_0>0$ can be chosen arbitrarily), the error between the solution $(u,w)$ and the fully discrete solution $(u_h^n,w_h^n)$ of \eqref{eq:SurfNumScheme}, using linear bulk--surface finite element discretizations and linearly implicit backward difference time discretization of order $q=1,\dots,5$, satisfies the optimal-order error estimates, for $q\tau \leq t_n:=n\tau \leq T$,

-provided the starting values $u_h^i \in S_h$ are $O(\tau^q+h^2)$ accurate.
+provided the starting values $u_h^i \in S_h^i$ are $O(\tau^q+h^2)$ accurate.
 The constant $C>0$ depends on the Sobolev norms of the exact solution and exponentially on the final time $T$, but is independent of $h$ and $\tau$. \end{thm}

 Sufficient regularity assumptions for Theorem~\ref{thm:SurfOptimalOrderErrorEst} are: the nonlinear potential and its derivative

 and the exact solutions satisfy